Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

-With this result, the total privacy loss of party $k \in \CK$ is bounded by the parameter $\veps$.
-However, this privacy guarantee comes at the cost of stopping earlier before reaching the optimal solution.
-Moreover, the new update relation \eqref{eq:subupdp} shows that the iterations of the new dual decomposition approach are conducted with noisy subgradients.
-These stochastic steps also affect the convergence behavior of the algorithm.
-Then, the natural next step is to give a bound on the suboptimality of the differentially private algorithm.
-The following theorem presents this bound.
-We assume that there exists $M \in \RR$ such that $\|\vlambda^{(0)} - \vlambda^*\| \leq \sqrt{M}$.
-This is a typical assumption that is used with the analysis of subgradient methods \citep{boyd2003subgradient}.
-The proof of this result is also given in Appendix \ref{sec:appProof}.
+The privacy guarantee of the modified algorithm comes at the expense of stopping earlier possibly without reaching the optimal solution.
+Moreover, the stochasticity due to using noisy subgradients also affects the convergence behavior of the algorithm.
+We give an upper bound implying the suboptimality of the differentially private algorithm in the following theorem.
+The theorem requires a typical assumption used in the analysis of subgradient methods \citep{boyd2003subgradient}. \begin{assumption} $\|\vlambda^{(0)} - \vlambda^*\|_{2} \leq M$ for some $M > 0$. \end{assumption}